-Can I Become a Registered Dietitian Through Online Courses?
+How to Become a Registered Dietitian Online

 Some schools offer bachelor's degree programs in dietetics that allow students to complete online coursework while fulfilling internship requirements at a nearby facility.
 Often called coordinated dietetics programs, these academic offerings typically feature coursework that mirrors that of on-campus programs.

 Core dietetics coursework tends to address nutritional needs at various life stages and the role culture plays in dietary practices.
 Other course topics might include food science, nutrition education, and nutritional assessment.

 Coordinated programs generally require 1200 hours of internship work over a period of 8-24 months with an emphasis in an area such as nutrition therapy, pediatric nutrition, clinical nutrition research, or community nutrition.
-Because of the high demand of dietetic internships, ACEND implemented the Individualized Supervised Practice Pathways (ISPPs) program in 2011 to address the shortages of internships and the weaknesses of unaccredited programs of the past.
+Because of the high demand for dietetic internships, ACEND implemented the Individualized Supervised Practice Pathways (ISPPs) program in 2011 to address the shortages of internships and the weaknesses of unaccredited programs of the past.
 The ISPPs offer more protections and flexibility for both bachelor's and master's degree students.

 Each field of study offers different job skills like planning menus or preparing meals according to medical needs, coordinating community nutrition outreach messages, and working with dietitians in healthcare facilities to learn about clinical nutrition.